The highest-paid Victoria's Secret models who have ruled the runway

 Her modelling career has taken Kerr to the runways of renowned luxury fashion labels, including Prada, Balenciaga, Christian Dior, Lanvin and Chanel.
 Besides her business or projects with luxury fashion houses, Kerr has also devoted time to acting and television such as Jungle Red (2021) and Love Advent (2014-2015).

-According to Celebrity Net Worth, Miranda Kerr’s net worth is USD 60 million, as of July 2023.
-She is married to Evan Spiegel, the co-founder and CEO of Snapchat, whose net worth is around USD 2.5 billion.
+According to Celebrity Net Worth, Miranda Kerr’s net worth is USD 60 million (INR 498 crore approx.), as of July 2023.
+She is married to Evan Spiegel, the co-founder and CEO of Snapchat, whose net worth is around USD 2.5 billion (INR 20,783 crore approx.).
 The couple leads a luxurious lifestyle and shares two children.

 Naomi Campbell